 If you can find examples of what you think might cover your range on a photographer’s web-site, you like their work and they tick all the other boxes, maybe he/she is the one for you.

 Which photographers are en vogue changes regularly.
 I know of a number of agents who had their favorite for a while but then stopped recommending them for one reason or another.
 The name of your photographer or their individual style isn’t likely to make any difference to your prospects.
 I think some of the photographers with a particular style give the viewer more of an impression of the photographer than of the person in the photo.
 Signature low crops, designer crops (off centre), shady, etc. Often interesting photos, but not likely to influence a casting director.
+I would ignore lists of best photographers that you might find online.
+I saw one recently titled 22 best headshot photographers in London, which included hardly any of the most successful headshot photographers, but did include Kodak Express.
+Kodak Express?
+Enough said.

 Some headshot photographers might not be able to fit you in for several weeks, often because they also work in other fields – theatre production shots, journalism, children’s photography, corporate, presenters, models, singers, dancers, etc. If you need new photos you should try to get them as soon as possible rather than waiting a couple of months or more, so look at your other favourites before agreeing to wait.
 Most of the better photographers who don’t also work in other fields, should be able to fit you in soon, so you shouldn’t need to wait too long.
 Some photographers will put you on a waiting list so you might get a session sooner, if they get a cancellation.